TassoKarkanis/minic/README.md

 # MiniC

-A C parser implemented in Go.
+A toy AMD64 C compiler implemented in Go.

 ## Developing with Visual Studio Code